 - Hospitality for officials, judges, and volunteers.

 Hosts are not required to have chosen dates or trial levels when they submit a site for review.
-The Trial Approval department is happy to review a site and let you know what levels will work at that location, but you will be required to provide dates and levels before the trial event is approved.
+The Trial Approval department is happy to review a site and let you know what levels will work at that location, however you will be required to provide dates before any trial event is approved.

 Please read through the Trial Site review process to see what you will need to submit along with your Trial Request form.